 Ready for the Real Thing

-- Drinking Water Hose – For safe drinking water to your RV you will need a dedicated drinking water hose to fill your fresh water holding tank, or to be connected to city water while at a campground.
+- Drinking Water Hose – For safe drinking water in your RV, you will need a dedicated drinking water hose to fill your freshwater holding tank, or to be connected to city water while at a campground.
 Don’t be tempted to use a regular garden hose.
 Water hoses are available in a few different lengths.
 The water spigot can be a little ways away, so you do need to be prepared with a hose that’s long enough.
 25′ should usually suffice.

-- Sewer Hose – Now for everyone’s least favorite item on the list of must haves, the sewer hose.
+- Sewer Hose – Now for everyone’s least favorite item on the list of must-haves, the sewer hose.
 Unless you have a composting toilet you will need a sewer hose to dump the black tank when it gets full.
 There are different lengths available but for most camping situations we’ve come across a 15′ sewer hose is sufficient.
-You may like to go with a 20′ which usually come in 2 10′ pieces.
+You may like to go with a 20′ which usually comes in 2 10′ pieces.

 - Dog Bone Adapter – One additional item you may need is what is called a Dog Bone Adapter.
 Sometimes you will run into a need where the campground doesn’t have the correct amperage power for your RV.
-We usually run into this with our 50 amp motorhome.
-The campground will have 30 amp power available so we have to use our 30 amp male to 50 amp female Dog Bone Adapter to connect our motorhome.
-They also have 15 amp male to 30 amp female Dog Bone Adapters so you can plug directly into a 120 volt electrical outlet.
+We usually run into this with our 50-amp motorhome.
+The campground will have 30-amp power available so we have to use our 30-amp male to 50-amp female Dog Bone Adapter to connect our motorhome.
+They also have 15 amp male to 30 amp female Dog Bone Adapters so you can plug directly into a 120-volt electrical outlet.
 Just be aware that when you use the Adapters that you can not run all your electrical components at the same time.
-You can overload the circuit of where you are plugged in.
+You can overload the circuit where you are plugged in.